First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experiment's procedure

 \subsubsection{Low Intensity Experiment}

 The first set of experiments consisted in a proof-of-concept of a possible mitigation of the BBLR interactions effects using DC wires.
 In order to enhance the effective strength of the wires, it was requested to close the wire collimators down to 5.5~$\sigma_{\textrm{coll}}$.
-The subscript ``coll'' refers to the collimation sigma, corresponding to a normalized emittance of 3.5~$\mu$rad.
+The subscript ``coll'' refers to the collimation sigma, corresponding to a normalized emittance of 3.5~µm.
 The corresponding transverse beam-wire distances are reported in Table~\ref{table:LI_set}.

 From a machine protection point of view, this required to lower the intensity of the considered beam, namely Beam 2, under the limit of $3 \cdot 10^{11}$ protons.
 Consequently, it was decided to use the simplest filling scheme providing the wanted collision schedule and only two bunches were used for Beam 2 while Beam 1 could be composed of several trains.
 Figure~\ref{fig:LI_FS} shows the filling scheme used for the Low Intensity experiment, where the LHC Fill 7169 is taken as an example.
-The complete list of the LHC fills of the BBLR compensation experiments is reported in Appendix~\ref{app:list_fills}.

 Using this filling scheme, the first bunch of Beam 2 would be the \textit{HO} bunch encountering only one partner bunch via a HO collision.
 The second one would be the \textit{HO+BBLR} bunch also experiencing BBLR interactions.